-Opioid Makers Face Wave of Lawsuits in 2019
+Opioid-Makers Face Wave of Lawsuits in 2019

 Paying the price for recovery

 Public officials hope for an outcome similar to the massive tobacco settlement of the 1990s.
-Cigarette makers have paid out more than $100 billion over the last twenty years to compensate Americans for high rates of illness and public health costs tied to smoking.
+Cigarette-makers have paid out more than $100 billion over the past 20 years to compensate Americans for high rates of illness and public health costs tied to smoking.
 Some of that money went to programs aimed at helping smokers quit.

 Local and state officials say they desperately need that kind of cash settlement to solve this crisis.
 A lot of the worst opioid abuse is happening in poor, cash-strapped communities.
 A settlement worth tens of billions of dollars could revolutionize the national response, creating more drug rehab programs, detox beds, and more training for first responders.